Nastel/tnt4j-stream-jmx/README.md

 You may create your own [dump providers and handlers](https://github.com/Nastel/TNT4J/wiki/Getting-Started#application-state-dumps)
 ## Overriding default `SamplerFactory`
 `SamplerFactory` instances are used to generate `Sampler` implementation for a specific runtime environment.
-Stream-JMX supplies sampler and ping factories for standard JVMs, JBoss, WebSphere Application Server.
+Stream-JMX supplies sampler and sampler factories for standard JVMs, J2EE, JBoss, IBM WebSphere Application Server, IBM WebSphere Liberty server.
 You may want to override default `SamplerFactory` with your own or an alternative by specifying:
 ```cmd
 java -Dcom.jkoolcloud.tnt4j.stream.jmx.sampler.factory=com.jkoolcloud.tnt4j.stream.jmx.impl.PlatformSamplerFactory ...
 ```